This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Be sure to also check out Lisbon’s funiculars & elevators to see more unique ways to get around the city.

-Now, here’s my experience taking a loop around Lisbon on Tram 28.
+Taking a loop around Lisbon on Tram 28

 After getting a bifana and a beer at O Trevo, I boarded Tram 28 at Praça Luís de Camões.
 I waited there for almost 15 minutes, then there were 2 trams in a row.
 As I recommended above, I had seen the 2nd one behind it, so I waited.